microsoft/language-server-protocol/_specifications/lsp/3.18/notebookDocument/notebook.md

 	})[];

 	/**
-	 * Whether save notification should be forwarded to
+	 * Whether save notifications should be forwarded to
 	 * the server.
 Will only be honored if mode === `notebook`.
 	 */
 	save?: boolean;